MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-across-workspaces.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 08/12/2019
+ms.date: 08/15/2019
 ms.author: maggies

 LocalizationGroup: Share your work
 ---
-# Use datasets across workspaces (Preview)
+# Intro to datasets across workspaces (Preview)

 Business intelligence is a collaborative activity.
 It's important to establish standardized datasets that can be the 'one source of truth.'
 Then discovering and reusing those standardized datasets is key.
 When expert data modelers in your organization create and share optimized datasets, report creators can start with those datasets to build accurate reports.
 Then your organization has consistent data for making decisions, and a healthy data culture.